Lt. Michael Byrd Shot and Killed Ashli Babbitt

 Apparently, many of these scribes experienced something that was well outside of their comfort zones and, consequently, are in need of therapy for manifestations of Post Traumatic Stress Disorder.
 Given that Nancy Pelosi’s Capitol barricade political props are finally being dismantled, they may never feel the Capitol is a safe space again.

-But for the record, there was only one shot fired that day — a shot that killed an unarmed 110-pound Air Force veteran, a woman named Ashli Babbitt.
+But for the record, there was only one shot fired that day — the shot that killed an unarmed 110-pound Air Force veteran, a woman named Ashli Babbitt as she foolishly attempted to climb through a broken window within the Speaker’s Lobby, in order to gain access to a hallway leading to where members of the House were being secured.
 I have written at length about the circumstances of her death and about the fact that investigators closed the shooting review without releasing any details to the public.

-Unlike every other officer-involved shooting anywhere, there has been no public information released about the investigation of Babbitt’s shooter or the circumstances justifying that shooting — not the name of the officer involved, and not a shred of information about the motive or competence of the officer involved.
+Unlike every other officer-involved shooting anywhere, there has been no public information released about the investigation of Babbitt’s shooter or the circumstances justifying that shooting — and not a shred of information about the motive or competence of the officer involved.
 For that reason, there is no reason to trust the decision to exonerate that officer, especially given the political influence of the Biden/Harris regime in that investigation.

-Until this week, the only public knowledge about Ashli’s death was in the graphic videos of the shooting here, here, and here — which clearly show the circumstances from her side of the door before and after her death.
+Until this week, only public knowledge about Ashli’s death were the graphic videos of the shooting, which have since been removed from YouTube (of course), but one video remains here — which clearly show the circumstances from her side of the door before and after her death.

-What’s clear from the videos is that there were four uniformed officers within feet of Babbitt, at least four additional heavily armed riot police, and one or more plain-clothed officers — none of whom made an effort to prevent her attempt to climb through the broken window of the door where she was shot.
-There is no apparent justification for the officer’s actions, and it was fortunate that none of the other officers behind Babbitt were injured by that gunshot.
+What’s clear from the videos is that there were four uniformed officers within feet of Babbitt, at least four additional heavily armed riot police, and one or more plain-clothed officers — none of whom made an effort to prevent her attempt to climb through the broken window of the door where she was shot and killed.
+There is no apparent justification for the officer’s actions, and it was fortunate that none of the other officers behind Babbitt were injured by his reckless actions.

 In the weeks following the “exoneration” of that officer, Pelosi and Chuck Schumer desecrated the death of U.S. Capitol Police (USCP) officer Brian Sicknick, using his funeral as a political fodder to promote Pelosi’s call for a “9/11-type commission,” ostensibly to keep their Capitol riot narrative going strong.
 The fact that Pelosi dared compare the Capitol riot with the 9/11 Islamist attack on our country was indicative of the drama she planned.

-Wisely, Republicans blocked that charade in May, but a month later Pelosi established a House committee to investigate the “insurrection,” noting, “The timeline will be as long as it takes for them … to do the investigation of the causes of this … the white supremacy, the anti-Semitism, the Islamophobia, all of the rest of it.”
+Wisely, Republicans blocked that charade in May, but a month later Pelosi established a House “Insurrection!™” inquisition, a political charade to “investigate” the J6 protest/riot noting, “The timeline will be as long as it takes for them … to do the investigation of the causes of this … the white supremacy, the anti-Semitism, the Islamophobia, all of the rest of it.”
 That will be a feeder for Joe Biden’s assertion that the nation is being besieged by “white supremacists.”

 Here is what we now know about the officer who shot and killed Ashli Babbitt.

-In late January, based on information then, our staff discussed the possibility that her shooter was a Capitol Police officer named Lt.
+In late January, based on information then, our staff discussed the likelihood that her shooter was Capitol Police officer Lt.
 Michael Byrd.
 At that time, given the pending investigation, it would have been irresponsible to publish such speculation.
 We determined we should wait on the outcome of that investigation, despite the video evidence calling into question justification for the shooting.